lorensen/VTKExamples/src/VTKBook/Chapter6.md

 the number of points (over 167,000 points).
 To do so would result in a confusing mess, and the interactive speed would be poor.
 Instead, we'll use two filters to select a subset of the available points.
-These filters are vtkThresholdPoints and vtkMaskPoints .
+These filters are vtkThresholdPoints and vtkMaskPoints.

 vtkThresholdPoints allows us to extract points that satisfy a certain threshold criterion.
 In our example, we choose points whose speed is